 Insertion of a vaginal ring

-The vaginal ring is a small, soft silicone ring about 4 mm thick, with a diameter of 5.5 cm.
-It is to be worn for 21 days and then discarded.
-The insertion procedure is simple:
+The vaginal ring is a small, soft silicone ring that is about 4 millimeters (mm) thick, with a diameter of 5.5 centimeters (cm).
+A vaginal ring is to be worn for 21 days and then discarded.

-- One ring is removed from the foil packaging, which is saved for later disposal.
+One ring is removed from the foil packaging, which is saved for later disposal.

-- The woman may use a sitting, lying, squatting, or standing position with one foot elevated, to open the vagina slightly.
+The woman may use a sitting, lying, squatting, or standing position with one foot elevated, to open the vagina slightly.

-- The ring is gently squeezed transversely and inserted as far up into the vagina as is comfortable and will hold it in position.
+The ring is gently squeezed transversely and inserted as far up into the vagina as is comfortable and will hold it in position.

-It can be removed by just hooking the rim with one finger and pulling it out.
+The vaginal ring can be removed by just hooking the rim with one finger and pulling it out.
 It should be disposed of only in the waste bin, not in the toilet.